The perfect place to delve into Coventry’s history and engage with art and culture.

 As well as the art gallery’s ever-changing displays which are often created in partnership with national museums, the Herbert offers a wide range of detailed talks, fantastic events and inventive workshops for adults and families.
 The Herbert Art Gallery encourages creativity, exploration and fun.

-Our permanent galleries range from the Visual Arts, to Social and Industrial History, Archaeology and Natural History, there is something for every visitor.
 The Herbert is also home to Coventry Archives, the city’s destination for historical documents, photographs, maps and archival materials.

 You can also book special tours of the Old Grammar School and Medieval Undercroft should you wish to explore Coventry’s rich history further.